 Additional Information or Requirements

 Applicants are required to have achieved a degree or its equivalent* by the beginning of the PGCE programme in September.
-A first degree or a higher degree in biology or a closely related subject is recommended, however other subjects may be appropriate.
+A first degree or a higher degree in Chemistry or a closely related subject is recommended.
 As a general guideline, approximately 50 per cent of the degree should be relevant to the subject you will teach.

 PRE-APPLICATION CLASSROOM EXPERIENCE

 From February 2018, applicants are not required to have gained any prior experience within a school.

 Although not a requirement, time spent in a school could help you to gain valuable insight into the role of a teacher, how teaching and learning takes place within the classroom, and help you to decide whether teaching is the right profession for you.
 It is recommended, that where possible, you gain some school experience prior to application.

 It would be most useful if experience could be gained across the Secondary age range in your chosen subject area.

 If you are able to gain classroom experience prior to submitting your application there are a number of ways in which this can be achieved:

 Contact Your Local School:

 Try contacting local schools where you live to see if you are able to arrange a time to observe some lessons, or register with the DfE School Experience Programme to help book school experience through their online portal.